ozak/CompEcon/Readme.md

 Then a webpage should open with the notebooks.
 Click on the one you want to work with.

 It is obviously presupposed you have IPython installed.
-If that is not the case, then head over to [Enthought Canopy](https://www.enthought.com/products/canopy/academic/) and install it.
+If that is not the case, then head over to my [Economic Growth and Comparative Development Website](https://econgrowth.github.io) and follow the [instructions](https://econgrowth.github.io/pages/Computation.html).

--> Enjoy!<-
+-> Enjoy! <-